Intrinsic Chirality of Graphs in 3-manifolds: Proof of Proposition

-Now the extension of $h$ reflects the sphere with holes $C_v$, and one of the balls $U_{e_j}$ or $V_{F_i}$ depending on whether $b_0$ is a boundary component of $A_{e_j}$ or $F_i$, respectively.
+In either case, the extension of $h$ reflects the sphere with holes $C_v$, and one of the balls $U_{e_j}$ or $V_{F_i}$ depending on whether $b_0$ is a boundary component of $A_{e_j}$ or $F_i$, respectively.
 Next we let $S_1$ denote the union of $C_v$ together with the annulus $A_{e_j}$ or $F_i$ glued along $b_0$.
 Now $h$ reflects $S_1$ taking every boundary component of $S_1$ to itself, and hence reflecting every boundary component of $S_1$.
 Let $b_1$ be a boundary component of $S_1$.
 If $b_1$ is not the other boundary of the annulus $A_{e_j}$ or $F_i$, then we repeat the above argument with $b_1$ in place of $b_0$.

 If $b_1$ is the other boundary of the annulus $A_{e_j}$ or $F_i$, then $b_1$ is also a boundary of some other component $S_1'$ of $W\cap \partial N(V)$, as illustrated in Figure~\ref{induction}.
 In this case, since $b_1$ is reflected by $h$ and every boundary component of $S_1'$ is setwise invariant under $h$, we know that $h$ must reflect $S_2=S_1\cup S_1'$.
 Now let $b_2$ denote a boundary component of $S_2$, and repeat the above argument with $b_2$ in place of $b_0$.

 In general, for a given surface $S_n$ obtained in this way, the surface $S_{n+1}$ is the union of $S_n$ together with either an annulus of the form $A_{e_j}$ or $F_i$ or a sphere with at least two holes contained in $W\cap \partial N(V)$.
 Furthermore, $S_{n+1}$ is reflected by $h$.
 This process will only stop when the surface that we obtain has no boundary components.
-Since $\partial W$ has only one component which intersects $\partial N(V)$, the closed surface that we obtain in this way must be $\partial W$.
+Since $\partial W$ has only one component which intersects $\partial N(V)$, the closed surface that we obtain in this way must be this component.
 Thus we have extended $h$ to an orientation reversing involution of each of the balls $U_{e_1}$, \dots, $U_{e_n}$, $V_{F_1}$, \dots, $V_{F_m}$.